urgodfather/xc-2.9-admin/README.md

 ## What is this?

-A web interface that connects with the database of XtreamCodes 2.9 for resellers to work
+A web interface that connects with the database of XtreamCodes 2.9 for adminsa

 #### Features: